Food Act 1984: Food

-The Food Act was the most comprehensive set of food safety measures in English law at that point.
+The act was the most comprehensive set of food safety measures in English law at that point.
 For the first time the law created offences beyond the limited "adulteration" offence introduced in the Victorian era, bringing the law into line with the development of new food additives, chemicals and processes.
 Adulteration covered only the addition of deleterious materials to foodstuffs.
 The Food Act 1984 required that nothing be added or taken away from food to make it unfit for human consumption (to "render the food injurious to health").
 As well as the offence of making a food unfit for human consumption the act created offences of selling or advertising such food, even unknowingly.

 The act also provided for a general protection for food purchases in that it was an offence to sell food "not of the nature, substance or quality" demanded by the purchaser.
 This wording has been in British food law since 1875.
 The "nature" statement relates primarily to natural foods and covers false description by the purchaser, for example misstating the type of fish a product contains.
 The "substance" clause relates to the composition of the food and includes adulteration, contamination or foreign bodies.
 The "quality" is a subjective judgement by the court that the food was not to the standard expected and includes, for example, food that has expired.
 The act states that an offence is only committed where food is sold to the "purchaser's prejudice", meaning no offence arises if the purchaser is made aware of the difference from that expected at the time of purchase.

 Most prosecutions under the substance clause tended to be for obvious breaches such as visible mould growth or the presence of foreign bodies.
 Prosecutions under the quality clause tended to be on the basis of misleading description of the product by the seller.
 These included otherwise legal products sold as "premium" or "extra quality" where the proportion of poor quality material was greater than the purchaser expected.
 The maximum penalty for selling sub-standard food was £2,000.

 The act also granted ministers the power to request details of the ingredients of any foodstuff from manufacturers.
 It also regulated the labelling of foods, making it an offence for sellers to falsely describe foodstuff or to use intentionally misleading labelling.
 The sugar beet portion of the act primarily dealt with the special relationship between the government and the recently privatised British Sugar.
 The cold storage section dealt mainly with permitting local authorities to establish cold storage facilities for the storage of foods.
 The act also included 11 schedules which included those setting out specific procedures for sampling of foods.